lindenb/jvarkit/docs/BamMatrix.md

 ```
 Usage: bammatrix [options] Files
   Options:
-    --color_-scale
+    --color-scale
       Color scale
       Default: LOG
       Possible Values: [LINEAR, LOG]
-    --disk
+    --counter-type
-      use disk random access for each point instead of storing data in memory:
+      How to count reads.
+In memory, use disk random access for each point
+      instead of storing data in memory, on disk+sort each row/column on disk:
-      Reduce memory but makes all things slowwwwww.
+      Other than in memory: makes all things slowwwwww.
-      Default: false
+      Default: memory
+      Possible Values: [memory, disk, stored]
     -d, --distance
       Don't evaluate a point if the distance between the regions is lower than
       'd'.
 Negative: don't consider distance.